AdityaaP27/-AI-Summarizer-Q-A-Assistant/README.md

 **AI Summarizer & Q\&A Assistant** is a two‐part web application that lets users:

-* **Summarize** any webpage by URL into a concise 5-sentence summary plus key bullet points
+* **Summarize** any webpage by URL into a concise 5-10 sentence summary plus key bullet points
 * **Index** that content in Pinecone and **ask questions** interactively via a Retrieval-Augmented-Generation (RAG) pipeline using MistralAI embeddings

 The backend is built with **FastAPI**, **LangChain**, **MistralAI**, and **Pinecone**, while the frontend uses **Streamlit**.